2004 London mayoral election

 The 2004 election to the post of Mayor of London took place on 10 June 2004.
 It was being held on the same day as other local elections and the UK part of the 2004 European Parliament elections, so Londoners had a total of five votes on three ballot papers.
 Polling opened at 07:00 local time, and closed at 22:00.
-See: 2004 UK elections.
 The Supplementary Vote system was used.

-Ken Livingstone gained the Labour party's nomination on 2 January 2004, three weeks after being re-admitted to the Labour Party, after deputy Mayor Nicky Gavron, the previous candidate-elect, stepped down in favour of Livingstone.
+Ken Livingstone of the Labour Party was re-elected Mayor, beating Steven Norris of the Conservative Party in the second round by 55.4% to 44.6%.

 Candidate selection

+Labour

+Ken Livingstone gained the Labour Party nomination in February 2004, three weeks after being re-admitted to the party, after deputy Mayor Nicky Gavron, the previous candidate-elect, stepped down in favour of Livingstone.

+Conservatives

+Steven Norris was chosen as the Conservative Party candidate for the second time, having previously been beaten by Livingstone in the 2000 London mayoral election.

 Liberal Democrats

-On 5 March 2003, Simon Hughes, MP for North Southwark and Bermondsey and Frontbench Spokesman for Home Affairs was selected as the Liberal Democrats candidate over Susan Kramer, the Liberal Democrats 2000 candidate for the mayorship and the Prospective Parliamentary Candidate for Richmond Park, and environmentalist Donnachadh McCarthy.
+On 5 March 2003, Simon Hughes, MP for North Southwark and Bermondsey and Frontbench Spokesman for Home Affairs was selected as the Liberal Democrats candidate over Susan Kramer, the Liberal Democrats 2000 candidate for the mayoralty and the prospective parliamentary candidate for Richmond Park, and environmentalist Donnachadh McCarthy.